kev-zheng/kev-zheng.github.io/content/_posts/2016-07-25-summer-in-china.md

   16: Taking advantage of the high-speed capabilities of the 7D to capture this

-description: Photos from a trip to Yunnan Province, China with the Zhang family
+description: Photos from a Summer 2016 Vacation in China
 ---